 We have hired The Tabernacle, a Grade II listed building in Powis Square, Notting Hill, London, on the Easter Monday.
 Here we will host an amazing evening of flamenco with professionals Adela Campallo, Beatriz Morales, David Vargas, Tito Heredia, Jasmine Villalobos and Demi Garcia.

 The first half of the show, is a student show!!!
 All dance schools participating in the Easter Course are invited to produce a piece to showcase their school, giving their students the opportunity to perform on a London stage with the support of the professional artists and musicians.
 In addition to this, all students who complete a Bulerías choreography and/or a Bata de Cola choreography during the course will be able to perform it in the show.
 Please contact firstname.lastname@example.org if you would like to participate.

 We would also like to send a special invitation to the Spanish Dance Society teachers to come and join us on this course and showcase some of the work achieved by their students.
 Congratulations also to the USA Spanish dance society for winning the Fidelio Music Award for their contribution to the artistic life in Washington DC.

-Escuela de Baile has a series showcasing their students at this wonderful tapas bar in the heart of Camden.
-No entry fee.
-You can check out their website and also their Facebook page.
-Here are some of the dancers coming up.
+Escuela de Baile has a series showcasing their students and local professionals at this wonderful tapas bar in the heart of Camden.
+No entrance fee.
+Starts at 8pm.